TMackay-Champion/TMackay-Champion.github.io/_pages/about.md

 About
 ======
 I am a research seismologist at the University of Oxford.
 Many of my projects rely on code written in MATLAB, Julia or Python.
-Some of my code can be found at [GitHub repo.]([https://pages.github.com](https://github.com/TMackay-Champion)).
+Some of my code can be found on my [GitHub page]([https://pages.github.com](https://github.com/TMackay-Champion)).

 Interests
 ======